see-why/splash/README.md

 ### Running program

+- To start run `(zsh or bash) main.sh` (if you have trouble executing, you might what to change the file permission so it's treated as an executable file using `chmod`)
+- Voila!!!, you should see a public folder with the corresponding HTML.
+- You can `cd public` and start the http server `python3 -m http.server 8889` then open http://localhost:8889/ to see the default files genereted using the files shipped with the application.
+- run `(zsh or bash) test.sh` for tests.
 - Add your markdown files (could be directories or just files) to the Content folder.
 - For images and css, please add them to the static folder.
-- run `(zsh or bash) main.sh` (if you have trouble executing, you might what to change the file permission so it's treated as an executable file using `chmod`)
-- Voila!!!, you should see a public folder with the corresponding HTML.
-- run `(zsh or bash) test.sh` for tests.
+- run the start command and enjoy!!!.

 ## Author
 👤 **Cyril Iyadi**